My Cat Has a Heart Murmur - Causes, Symptoms and Treatment

 If the feline is going to reproduce or if they are a certain breed, it is best to carry out genetic tests for hypertrophic cardiomyopathy.
 This is because it is best to avoid perpetuating the genetic mutation.
 Breeds commonly affected by this gene include the Maine Coon, Ragdoll and Siberian cats.

 However, even if the parents test positive for the gene, it doesn't necessarily mean they will develop the disease.
 It simply indicates they are at a greater risk.
-Likely as a consequence of unidentified mutations, it is possible a cat which tests negative can still develop hypertrophic cardiomyopathy.
+As a likely consequence of unidentified mutations, it is possible a cat which tests negative can still develop hypertrophic cardiomyopathy.
 If you have a cat which is predisposed to this disease, you should ideally carry out annual echocardiography tests.
 Generally, sterilization is recommended to prevent propagating the gene.

 Treatment of heart murmur in cats